Why Has My Tax Code Changed From 1250L to 1185L?

 This is a question many people ask, and it’s a fair one.
 If your salary, job, and financial situation have remained stable, seeing a drop in your tax code can feel frustrating or even alarming.

 But HMRC often works with estimated or previously reported data, especially if they haven’t received new updates from your employer or pension provider.
-Even if nothing has changed on your end, changes might be triggered by:

 - HMRC using last year’s income figures.